arianrhodsandlot/nostalgist/docs/src/content/docs/apis/launch.md

   + #### `resolveCoreJs`
     **type:** `Function`

     A custom function used for resolving a RetroArch core.
-The return value of this function can be a URL string, like `'https://example.com/core-name.js'`.
+The return value of this function should be a [resolvable file](/apis/resolvable-file).

     The function can also be asynchronous and returning a `Promise` of URL string.